geriivanova/geriivanova/README.md

 - 👋 Hi, I’m Gergana Ivanova
 - 👀 I’m interested in coding and learning new things about it
 - 💻 I’m currently learning Software Engineering with C# at SoftUni and I'm also studying Informatics and computer science at University
-- 👩‍💻 Future web developer
+- 👩‍💻 Future Software Developer
 - ⚡ Fun fact: I have been a competitive C++ programmer for 4 years

 <!---